input-output-hk/musig2/Security.md

 - **Case 2** ( $X$ has even, $R$ has odd `Y` coordinate): In this case, signers negate every element in the list $b^0, b^1, \ldots, b^{V-1}$, so $R$ is also negated.

-- **Case 3** (Both have odd `Y` coordinates): Signers negates their partial signature, so that the aggregated signature will be negated:
+- **Case 3** (Both have odd `Y` coordinates): Signers negate their partial signature, so that the aggregated signature will be negated:

 $$ (-s) \cdot G = (-R) + c \cdot (-X). $$